Helicopter Progress

 If it is found they are already non-complying this would make it less likely new applications in developed suburbs would be granted.
 Council staff say they will treat new consents as non-complying until they have an answer.

 What does this mean for the recent Rawene Ave Consent?
 This is being appealed by Quiet Sky Waitemata.
 A date is yet to be set.
-How the Environment Court determination will impact this or the sequence of future events I am not certain.
+The Environment Court determination may well be funded by the community then rather than council.
+On the positive side, it seems unlikely council will defend the decision of its appointed commissioners.

-One thing is sure, whichever approach was chosen the plan change process will be arduous, expensive, and take commitment.
+One thing is sure, whether Lee or Hill’s approach was chosen the plan change process will be arduous, expensive, and take commitment.
 There are risks of failure - so targeting the change as prudently as possible makes sense.
 It was reassuring to hear many of the councillors (the mayor was absent) reiterate their position that it was not acceptable for there to be a proliferation of helicopters in residential areas, and that they would do something about it.

 And yet, they made this point: Central government, the Environment Court and independent hearing commissioners have far more power over local government planning decisions in New Zealand than in other countries like Australia, the US or Europe (where private helipads coincidentally are generally more restricted).